How Does Japan Celebrate Christmas?

 If KFC surprised you, then let us introduce you to pizza for Christmas.

-As Christmas is originally a western tradition, Japanese people consider the holiday an excuse to indulge.
+As Christmas is originally a Western tradition, Japanese people consider the holiday an excuse to indulge.
 Pizza is one of those indulgences.
 Pizza chains in Japan work hard to advertise over Christmas and will create interesting festive flavours just for the holiday season!
 You'll find combinations such as chicken and vegetables, roast beef, and lots more!

 Although not a Christmas staple like KFC, pizza for Christmas is absolutely a close second.